Lacey's and Kennedy's Theory for Canal Design

 R = hydraulic mean radius in meter

-Then he derived the relationship between A, V, Q, P, S and f are as follows:
+Then he deduced the relationship between A, V, Q, P, S and f are as follows:

 Drawbacks of Lacey’s Theory

-- The concept of the true regime is a theoretical one and can not be achieved practically.
+- The concept of the true regime is theoretical and can not be achieved practically.

-- The various equations are derived by considering the silt factor f to be a constant which is not at all constant.
+- The various equations are derived by considering the silt factor f which is not at all constant.

-- The concentration of silt is not considered.
+- The concentration of silt is not taken into account.

 - Silt grade and silt charge is not taken into account.

-- The equations are empirical and based on the available data from a particular type of channel and may not hold true for a different type of channel.
+- The equations are empirical and based on the available data from a particular type of channel.
+So, it may not be true for a different type of channel.

-- The characteristics of the regime channel may not be the same for different cases.
+- The characteristics of regime channel may not be the same for all cases.

 Comparison between Kennedy’s and Lacey’s theory